 Net sales constitute gross sales (net of actual and estimated returns and deductions for promotions) and shipping revenue.
 Net sales include our store sales and our ecommerce sales.
-We record the sale of gift cards as a current liability and recognize revenue when a customer redeems a gift card.
-Additionally, the portion of gift cards that will not be redeemed ("gift card breakage") is recognized based on our historical redemption rate in proportion to the pattern of rights exercised by the customer.
+We record the sale of gift cards as a current liability and recognize revenue when a customer redeems a gift card Additionally, the portion of gift cards that will not be redeemed ("gift card breakage") is recognized based on our historical redemption rate in proportion to the pattern of rights exercised by the customer.

 We report "comparable sales" based on net sales beginning on the first anniversary of the first day of operation of a new store or ecommerce business.
 We operate a sales strategy that integrates our stores with our ecommerce platform.
 There is significant interaction between our store sales and our ecommerce sales channels and we believe that they are utilized in tandem to serve our customers.
 Therefore, our comparable sales also include our ecommerce sales.
 Changes in our comparable sales between two periods are based on net sales of store or ecommerce businesses which were in operation during both of the two periods being compared and, if a store or ecommerce business is included in the calculation of comparable sales for only a portion of one of the two periods being compared, then that store or ecommerce business is included in the calculation for only the comparable portion of the other period.
 Any increase or decrease less than 25% in square footage of an existing comparable store, including remodels and relocations within the same mall, or temporary closures less than seven days does not eliminate that store from inclusion in the calculation of comparable sales.
-Any store or ecommerce business that we acquire will be included in the calculation of comparable sales after the first anniversary of the acquisition date.
-Current year foreign exchange rates are applied to both current year and prior year comparable sales to achieve a consistent basis for comparison.
+Any store or ecommerce business that we acquire will be included in the calculation of comparable sales.
+Any store or ecommerce business that we acquire will be included in the calculation of comparable sales for comparison.
 There may be variations in the way in which some of our competitors and other apparel retailers calculate comparable sales.
-As a result, data herein regarding our comparable sales may not be comparable to similar data made available by our competitors or other retailers.
+As a result, data herein regarding our comparable sales may not be comparable by our competitors or other retailers.